 That is part of the thrill.
-But in 2013 on our Legendary Cape Churchill adventure we saw something that even we didn’t expect; a Red Fox stalked and ate an Arctic Fox.
+But in 2013 on our Legendary Cape Churchill adventure we saw something that even we didn’t expect; a red fox stalked and ate an Arctic fox.
 It’s not something any of our team had seen before and it was a shock and a thrill for the numerous photography guests on our Cape Churchill expedition who join us on this trip for exactly this reason - extraordinary wildlife viewing and photography.

-On that blustery November day while photographing a pair of Arctic Fox that had been in the area we were somewhat surprised when a Red Fox appeared.
-It’s rare to see Red Fox around Cape Churchill.
-Little did we know at that moment we were about to witness the Red Fox cannibalize the Arctic Fox.
+On that blustery November day while photographing a pair of Arctic fox that had been in the area we were somewhat surprised when a red fox appeared.
+It’s rare to see red fox around Cape Churchill.
+Little did we know at that moment we were about to witness the red fox cannibalize the Arctic fox.

-Just a few weeks ago, one of the photographers on that trip, Don Gutoski, was named Wildlife Photographer of the Year by the prestigious Natural History Museum in London, UK.
-Now in its fifty-first year, the Wildlife Photographer of the Year competition provides a showcase for the world’s very best nature photography.
-The Wildlife Photographer of the Year competition champions ethical photography.
+In 2015, one of the photographers on that trip, Don Gutoski, was named Wildlife Photographer of the Year by the prestigious Natural History Museum in London, UK.
+The Wildlife Photographer of the Year competition provides a showcase for the world’s very best nature photography and is a competition that champions ethical photography.
 Images are chosen for their artistic composition, technical innovation and truthful interpretation of the natural world.